Installing CosmoSIS

 On Silicon (M1 or M2) Macs:

-Then, whichever you do, run these commands to install everything and download the standard library:
+Then, whichever you do, run these commands to install everything and download the standard library (see below for CosmoPower instructions):

 chmod +x Miniforge3.sh